 ONB: What was it that led you toward the SimpTek idea specifically?

 Hasan: Since childhood in Bangladesh, my father always shouted at me about energy usage, saying I was the one running up his power bills.
 Every time he got his monthly statement, same story.

 I never really believed that.

-When we worked on our first idea, I had developed a pattern recognition algorithm that helped ultimately develop the SimpTek product.
-We shared the idea with our mentors and advisors and they thought if we pull it off, it could be something incredible.
+When we worked on our first idea, I had developed a pattern recognition algorithm that helped ultimately develop the SimpTek solution.
+We shared the idea with mentors and advisors and they thought if we pull it off, it could be something incredible.
 We developed the technology in three months and pitched to NB Power and other utilities and they thought it was great, so here we are.
 I now have a way to show my father how energy is consumed.

 Hasan: Every idea ultimately needs validation.
 We found a need from utilities; in this case NB Power.
 They believe in our innovation, so before we move into a commercialized sales cycles, we want to complete this pilot project with them.
-From there we’ll offer a commitment of one year of our services to them for use in this province.
+From there we’ll offer a commitment of one year of our service to them for use in this province.